-The Court maintains a direct calendar system with cases generally assigned to one courtroom for all purposes including trial.
-The Presiding Judge, Assistant Presiding Judge or designee may assign and re-assign cases to other courtrooms.
+The Court maintains a direct calendar system with cases assigned to one Judge for all purposes, including trial.
+The Presiding Judge, Assistant Presiding Judge, or designee may assign and re-assign cases to other Judges as needed.
+The assigned judge will be reflected on the first paper filed in any action.
 (Eff.
 1/1/13; Renum.
-1/1/17, 7/1/17, 7/1/17, 7/1/18)
+1/1/17, 7/1/17, 7/1/18; Rev. 7/1/22)

-- M. Court Reporters - 1.
-Court Reporter Availability: - a.
-The court schedules court reporting services for the following: - (1) All felony criminal proceedings; - (2) All juvenile proceedings (delinquency and dependency); - (3) Unlimited civil (law & motion, MSC & trials); - (4) Family Law (Domestic and Non-DCSS); and - (5) Any other proceedings that the Court, in its discretion, orders to be reported. - b.
-The following matters are NOT REPORTED and an official transcript is NOT available: family law DCSS matters, small claims, collection matters, unlawful detainers (landlord-tenant disputes), trials de novo, misdemeanors, traffic, and mandatory/voluntary expedited jury trials pursuant to Code of Civil Procedure section 630.01 et seq. and applicable rules of court. - c.
+M. Court Reporters

+- 1. Court Reporter Availability: - a.
+The court schedules court reporting services for the following: - (1) All felony criminal proceedings; - (2) All juvenile proceedings (delinquency and dependency); and - (3) Any other proceedings that the Court, in its discretion, orders to be reported. - b.
+The following matters are NOT REPORTED and an official transcript is NOT available: family law, small claims, civil, trials de novo, misdemeanors, traffic, and mandatory/voluntary expedited jury trials pursuant to Code of Civil Procedure section 630.01 et seq. and applicable rules of court. - c.
 Electronic Recording:

-In Courtrooms 4, 5, 9, 12 & 13, in lieu of a court reporter, an electronic recording system is available for some hearing types as specified by the Court.
-(See Local Rule 500.1.)
+All courtrooms ae equipped with an electronic recording system is available for some hearing types as specified by the Court, in lieu of or in the absence of a court reporter.
+(See also Local Rule 500.1.)